When adding a custom domain to Vercel, it must go through a process of verification. This process involves changing DNS records.

-Unlike nameserver changes, propagation of CNAME records is usually very quick.
+Unlike nameserver changes, propagation of CNAME records are usually very quick to propagate.

-You can also use the terminal to check the CNAME record for your domain according by specific DNS providers, some examples are found below:
+You can also use the terminal to check the CNAME record for your domain using specific DNS providers, some examples are found below:

 dig @126.96.36.199 +short CNAME www.vercel.com